In Exercises 7-12, classify the statement as an example of classi... | Channels for Pearson+

 Classical Probability

 Classical probability is based on the assumption that all outcomes in a sample space are equally likely.
-It is calculated by dividing the number of favorable outcomes by the total number of possible outcomes.
-For example, when rolling two six-sided dice, the total number of outcomes is 36, and the number of ways to achieve a sum of 9 can be counted, leading to a probability calculation.
+It is calculated by taking the number of favorable outcomes and dividing it by the total number of possible outcomes.
+For example, when drawing cards from a deck, the probability of drawing a specific suit can be determined by the ratio of the number of cards in that suit to the total number of cards.

 Recommended video: